mikkosyrja/kuxaku/README.md

 Inner planet map shows positions of Jupiter, inner planets, important stations and selected asteroids (largest, heaviest or otherwise significant, and few trojans too).
 For planets and colonized asteroids partial future orbits are displayed as dots separated by one month interval.

-Outer planet map shows positions of gas giants Jupiter, Saturn, Uranus and Neptune.
+Outer planet map shows positions of giants Jupiter, Saturn, Uranus and Neptune.
 Future orbit positions are plotted at one year intervals.

 Separate Jovian and Cronian maps display major moon positions around Jupiter and Saturnus.
 Future orbit positions for some moons are plotted at one hour intervals.